-Morning Session: Overview - Framing
+Morning Session: Overview - Setting the Scene

 - How can Net Zero be achieved, and how to ensure all countries play their part?

-- What is the legacy of COP26 on the Energy Transition
+- What is the legacy of COP26 on the Energy Transition?

 - How do we ensure society understands the full energy picture and the transition requirements?

-Afternoon Session: Sustainability
+Afternoon Session: Sustainable Solutions